Analyzing the Interactions Between Surface Temperature, Vegetation, and Topography in Jakarta (Indonesia) and Seoul (South Korea)

 Availability of Data and Material (Data are available when requested)

-Consent to Publish (Authors consent to publishing)
+Consent to Publish (Author consent to publishing)

 Code availability (Not applicable)